frankier/singslurm2/README.md

 A typical usage might be to put this cluster specific setup into a script, which you then source this in your job running script i.e. put `source ~/myclustersetup.sh` at the top of `run_myproj.sh`.
-An example of this for CSC, the Finnish national HPC provider, is available in `contrib/csc.sh`.
+Examples for CSC (national Finnish HPC provider) are available in `contrib/csc_mahti.sh` and `contrib/csc_puhti.sh`.
 This might be useful as a starting point for other providers.
 To use it you would add for example `/path/to/contrib/csc.sh` to the beginning of all your job scripts.

 ## More information